 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Instigator Blog - Latest Comments in 3 Business Rules To Live By</title><link>http://instigatorblog.disqus.com/</link><description>Focused on startups, entrepreneurship and social media</description><language>en</language><lastBuildDate>Thu, 21 Dec 2006 12:02:48 -0000</lastBuildDate><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645595</link><description>Thanks Paul, I appreciate the words of support.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Thu, 21 Dec 2006 12:02:48 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645594</link><description>Good stuff &amp;amp; a great blog.&lt;br&gt;&lt;br&gt;I also like what you're doing at &lt;a href="http://gifter.org" rel="nofollow"&gt;gifter.org&lt;/a&gt;.&lt;br&gt;&lt;br&gt;Happy holidaze!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">paul merrill</dc:creator><pubDate>Thu, 21 Dec 2006 08:51:07 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645593</link><description>Craig - you're absolutely right when it comes to first impressions.
-That's really something else I've "remembered to learn again" this year...&lt;br&gt;&lt;br&gt;Thanks for stopping by!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Thu, 21 Dec 2006 01:43:53 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645592</link><description>Great Post Ben!&lt;br&gt;&lt;br&gt;Completely agree with all three and my favourite -&lt;br&gt;&lt;br&gt;'Remember you can create only one first impression.'&lt;br&gt;&lt;br&gt;Make sure every experience people have with your organisation (including the first one) wreaks of professionalism and great customer service.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Instigator Blog - Latest Comments in 3 Business Rules To Live By</title><link>http://instigatorblog.disqus.com/</link><description>Focused on startups, customer development, Lean Startup and entrepreneurship.</description><atom:link href="https://instigatorblog.disqus.com/3_business_rules_to_live_by/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 21 Dec 2006 07:02:48 -0000</lastBuildDate><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645595</link><description>&lt;p&gt;Thanks Paul, I appreciate the words of support.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Thu, 21 Dec 2006 07:02:48 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645594</link><description>&lt;p&gt;Good stuff &amp;amp; a great blog.&lt;/p&gt;&lt;p&gt;I also like what you're doing at &lt;a href="http://gifter.org" rel="nofollow noopener" target="_blank" title="gifter.org"&gt;gifter.org&lt;/a&gt;.&lt;/p&gt;&lt;p&gt;Happy holidaze!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">paul merrill</dc:creator><pubDate>Thu, 21 Dec 2006 03:51:07 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645593</link><description>&lt;p&gt;Craig - you're absolutely right when it comes to first impressions.
+That's really something else I've "remembered to learn again" this year...&lt;/p&gt;&lt;p&gt;Thanks for stopping by!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Wed, 20 Dec 2006 20:43:53 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645592</link><description>&lt;p&gt;Great Post Ben!&lt;/p&gt;&lt;p&gt;Completely agree with all three and my favourite -&lt;/p&gt;&lt;p&gt;'Remember you can create only one first impression.'&lt;/p&gt;&lt;p&gt;Make sure every experience people have with your organisation (including the first one) wreaks of professionalism and great customer service.
 A few years ago I wanted to buy a particular car.
 I had done my homework and knew exactly what I wanted.
 I headed to the closest dealership ready to put in my order and spend up.
 The guy who (eventually) spoke to me was rude, arrogant and condescending.
 I told him so ...and bought my car elsewhere the same day.
-Even though they had 'the product' I wanted, I decided not to become their customer because of the crap service.&lt;br&gt;&lt;br&gt;This is how we humans work; remember that!&lt;br&gt;&lt;br&gt;Love your blog Ben!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Harper</dc:creator><pubDate>Thu, 21 Dec 2006 00:39:24 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645591</link><description>Best of luck with #3 Char.
-You can always look for help in some ways...outsource bookkeeping/accounting, get someone to help coach you on managing things...</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Wed, 20 Dec 2006 20:05:43 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>http://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645590</link><description>#3 is the one I struggle with year after year after year.
+Even though they had 'the product' I wanted, I decided not to become their customer because of the crap service.&lt;/p&gt;&lt;p&gt;This is how we humans work; remember that!&lt;/p&gt;&lt;p&gt;Love your blog Ben!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Harper</dc:creator><pubDate>Wed, 20 Dec 2006 19:39:24 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645591</link><description>&lt;p&gt;Best of luck with #3 Char.
+You can always look for help in some ways...outsource bookkeeping/accounting, get someone to help coach you on managing things...&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ben Yoskovitz</dc:creator><pubDate>Wed, 20 Dec 2006 15:05:43 -0000</pubDate></item><item><title>Re: 3 Business Rules To Live By</title><link>https://www.instigatorblog.com/3-business-rules-to-live-by/2006/12/20/#comment-1645590</link><description>&lt;p&gt;#3 is the one I struggle with year after year after year.
 Why can't I ever learn?
-I make a pact with myself each year, yet I just can't get that part of my business working the way I want it to.&lt;br&gt;&lt;br&gt;#1 is a lesson I think I have finally learned this year.
-Sometimes it feels good to say that someone is just not a good match for being a client.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Char</dc:creator><pubDate>Wed, 20 Dec 2006 19:58:16 -0000</pubDate></item></channel></rss>
+I make a pact with myself each year, yet I just can't get that part of my business working the way I want it to.&lt;/p&gt;&lt;p&gt;#1 is a lesson I think I have finally learned this year.
+Sometimes it feels good to say that someone is just not a good match for being a client.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Char</dc:creator><pubDate>Wed, 20 Dec 2006 14:58:16 -0000</pubDate></item></channel></rss>